Friday, November 27, 2020

 Overwhelmed By Chaos?
 Begin Again

 Writers who've become overwhelmed by the chaos of living or at least their own kind of living and find that they are no longer on task with their work can use the same begin again thinking.
 Beginning to work again is important.
-But I think the really beneficial aspect of begin again is the lack of judgement.
+But I think the really beneficial aspect of begin again is the lack of judgment.
 Judging and beating up yourself for work failures:

 • Is time consuming.
 Now you have to spend time ripping into yourself, time you could have spent writing.